Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Acknowledgements

 \section{Acknowledgements}

-We thank Prof. Heather Hnutson for valuable discussions.
-S.V.S thanks Prof. Yuk L. Yung and Prof. John Grotzinger of Caltech for their kind support.
+Many thanks are due to three reviewers whose comments greatly improved the quality and expanded the scope of our work.
+We thank Prof.\,Heather Knutson for valuable discussions.
+S.\,S. thanks Prof.\,Yuk L. Yung and Prof.\,John Grotzinger of Caltech for their kind support.
+This work was partly funded by the ESI Project 01STCR, Task R.18.183.022 at JPL.
 This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under contract with NASA.
-Copyright 2017.
+Copyright 2018.
 All rights reserved.